evancollins1/brain_structure_function/README.md

 ## Software requirements

 This code has been implemented with `R` version 4.3.1.
 Other `R` versions will likely work.
 See below for specific `R` packages required.
-To run `.Rmd` files, the RStudio is recommended.
+To run `.Rmd` files, RStudio is recommended.

 A small subset of analysis, namely, spectral clustering, diffusion mapping, and creation of a structure-function network plot was conducted using `Python` version 3.10.12.
 See below for creating an appropriate conda environment.
 To run `.ipynb` files, Visual Studio Code is recommended.